thybag/PJAX-Standalone/readme.md

 	<a href='page2.php'>Page 2</a>

-Then specify what container they should use to place loaded content in.
+Then specify which container they should use, via either

 	pjax.connect('content');